Man faces simple assault charge over chokehold - Mississippi's Best Community Newspaper

 Man faces simple assault charge over chokehold

-NATCHEZ — A Natchez man faces simple a assault charge after police said a witness saw him putting a chokehold on a man at a downtown business.
+NATCHEZ — A Natchez man faces simple a assault charge after police said a witness saw him putting a chokehold on a person at a downtown business.

 Raymond Miller, 59, was being held with no bond Thursday in the city jail on a simple assault charge, police said.